 The success of this restoration project was signaled by the identification of forage fish eggs on the beach, just weeks after Phase 1 was completed.

-Forage fish are small schooling fish, such as Pacific sand lance, surf smelt, Pacific herring and anchovies.
-These species are critical components of the ocean food web, feeding on phytoplankton and zooplankton and transferring this energy to salmon, seabirds and marine mammals.
+Forage fish are small schooling fish, such as Pacific sand lance, surf smelt, Pacific herring, and anchovy.
+These species are critical components of the ocean food web, feeding on phytoplankton and zooplankton and transferring this energy to salmon, seabirds, marine mammals, and humans.

 While often abundant, forage fish spawning beaches are undergoing a coastal squeeze, experiencing the effects of shoreline development on land and climatic conditions from the sea.